-This is an online course, which means there is no weekly face-to-face meeting on campus.
+This is a mixed-mode course, which means there is a mandatory weekly face-to-face meeting on campus.
 Attendance and class participation are significant factors that promote success in college.
-Your online attendance will be checked each week after completing the weekly module activities.
+Your in-person and online attendance will be checked each week.
 In the event of the inability to participate or complete online assignments, you should contact your professor as soon as possible to indicate the reason and to make a plan to complete the missing assignments.
 (College Policy: 6Hx28: 4-7: Academic Progress, Course Attendance, and Grades, and Withdrawals)